Vincesich/ReactNativeApp/README.md

 Displays information about the app.

+## UserComponent

+The `UserComponent.tsx` file is a React component responsible for fetching and displaying user data based on a given user ID.
+It utilizes the `useQuery` hook from `react-query` to fetch user data asynchronously from an API endpoint defined in `userApi.ts`.
+Once the data is fetched, it renders the user's information such as ID, name, email, and phone number.

 ## Built With

 - [React Native](https://reactnative.dev/) - A JavaScript framework for building native mobile apps using React.